Skip to Content

 • It is a stiffer fiber.

-• It has a natural off-white look to it and can be dyed to any color.
+• It has a natural off-white look and can be dyed to any color.

 • It’s one of the strongest fibers available, making it extremely durable.